Burgas Airport: Terminals

 In December 2011, construction work began on the new Terminal 2.
-The new terminal was planned to have a capacity of 2,700,000 passengers and an area of 20000 m2.
+The new terminal was planned to have a capacity of 2,700,000 passengers and an area of 21000 m2.
 The new terminal building was designed so that it can be easily upgraded to further increase capacity, if necessary.
 Construction of the new terminal was completed in 2013, and has been operational since December 2013.

 Terminal 2 replaced the older Terminal 1, which was built in the 1950s and expanded in the early 1990s, and now handles all of the airport's passenger traffic.
 The terminal is equipped with 31 check-in counters, three boarding-card checkpoints, nine security lanes and eight departure gates.
 The arrivals area (divided into Schengen and non-Schengen zones) has 12 immigration stations and four baggage carousels (one 120 m long and three 70 m long carousels).
 Passenger amenities include 800 m2 of space dedicated to shopping and 1220 m2 for food and beverage (F&B) services.
 There is also a 550 m2 outdoor courtyard.

 Runway

 The runway is 3200 m long.

 On 31 October 2016, reconstruction and rehabilitation of taxiways began at Burgas airport.
 The project includes a complete rehabilitation of 3,500 square meters of taxiway "H", complete rehabilitation of taxiway "A", as well as area adjacent to the runway holding point.
 The control and monitoring system for airfield lighting and approach light equipment will be replaced.
-The total investment of Fraport Twin Star Airport Management in these projects is over BGN 12 million.
+The total investment of Fraport Twin Star Airport Management in these projects is over €6 million.